trouleau/personal-webpage/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm an Engagement Lead & Data Scientist at [Unit8](https://unit8.com) where I use data and machine learning to solve hands-on business challenges.
-I work on the whole journey from writing data engineering pipelines to designing and deploying machine learning models and systems.
+I work on the whole journey from design, to implementation and deployment of AI-based systems for customers in the chemical industry spanning different business units: from innovation, to compliance or manufacturing.

-Before that, I was a Ph.D. student in machine learning at [EPFL](http://www.epfl.ch/) and a researcher in Seattle and in the Silicon Valley.
+In 2021, I earned a PhD from [EPFL](http://www.epfl.ch/) in Lausanne, Switzerland.
+My research was focused on the statistical and algorithmic aspects of modeling, control, and inference of networks of times series ; with applications in epidemiology, neuroscience, information diffusion and recommendation systems.

+During my PhD, I was an intern at the [Institute for Disease Modeling](https://www.idmod.org) in Seattle, quantifying the burden of Tuberculosis in Pakistan.
+I also had the opportunity to intern at Technicolor in the Silicon Valley.